Can Dogs Eat Cucumber? – Itsaboutdog

 • Plain & Peeled: The safest option.
 Cut into small pieces for easy chewing and to prevent choking.

-• Lemon Cucumber Water: A refreshing treat (squeeze the lemon, don’t give slices).
+• Lemon Cucumber Water: A refreshing treat (squeeze the lemon, do not give slices).

 Important Precautions